Careem07/ITI-Backup-Notes/OOP.md

  - Method Hiding Vs Method overriding
- - Static variables can be used by non-static methods but static methods use static variables ONLY
+ - Static variables can be used by non-static methods but static methods use ONLY static variables
+ - void method(int parmater1){}
+   void method(float parameter2){}
+   calling the method with float parameter2 raises an error: call of overloaded ‘method(double)’ is ambiguous but calling the method with int parameter is fine